Gusamaal/AMT2020-StackOverflowSimpleGamified/docs/README.md

 https://drive.google.com/drive/folders/1nZA1BNT6IPRA33JpV597dQgbJ2IBXqPw?usp=sharing

-## Known Issues

-Some bugs and failures occur in the actual project :

-- E2E tests fail if they are all launched at the same time.
-- Integration test for questions fails in the pipeline sometimes.

 ## Integration with the Gamification Engine API

 Three things need to be done in order to link both of our previous projects :